Pioneering Technology for Intelligent Environmental Sensing Using Unmanned Mobile Robot

 Research outline

 We develop a semi-autonomous mobile robot system that builds a wide-area survey map including semantic information to carry out damage monitoring in disaster areas.
-To this end, sensor fusion technology is developed for multiple types of sensors mounted on the robot to build map information including various physical properties of the environment.
-Each elemental technology as shown in Fig. 1 is developed in cooperation with other universities.
-The semantic survey map can be used for the prevention of secondary disasters and recovery plans.
+To this end, sensor fusion technology is developed for multiple types of sensors (e.g., thermography, hyperspectral cameras, and LiDAR) mounted on the robot to build map information including various physical properties of the environment.

 Navigation technology for autonomous mobile robots has been intensively studied in recent decades, and many technologies have already been put into practical use.
-Our goal is to improve the navigation performance of autonomous mobile robots based on measurement data from various next-generation sensors.
+Our goal is to improve the navigation performance of autonomous mobile robots based on measurement data from next-generation sensors in various extreme environments.

 Key publications